 The Bible is full of people who cared about God and promised to follow him, but then messed up.
 Israel’s King David is an example.
 He loved God, but then slept with a woman who wasn’t his wife.
 To cover it up, he had her husband murdered.
 When his friend found out, he called him out on it.
 Suddenly David realized how far he was from God and was broken-hearted about it.
 He wanted to follow God, but could God ever forgive him?
 Yes!
 David confessed his sin to God, which restored his fellowship with him.
 David wrote a song in Psalm 32 to express how he was feeling about that.
 Let’s read it.

 1. Describe how David feels physically in verses 3-4.

-(His bones wasted away.
-He ached He groaned, felt God’s hand heavy upon him, and his strength was sapped as in the heat of summer.)
+His bones wasted away.
+He ached.
+He groaned.
+He felt God’s hand heavily upon him, and his strength was sapped as in the heat of summer.

 2. What caused him to feel this way?

 God was showing him his sin, but he was still trying to cover it up.

 3. What did he do to deal with his sin?

 He admitted his sin.
 He didn’t cover it up any longer.
 He confessed to the Lord.
 The word “confess” means to admit sin and guilt.